-Clinical Genetics is a medical specialty that provides diagnostic and management services for individuals who have inherited disorders or birth defects.
-Children with birth defects, unusual physical features, developmental days, abnormal growth or unusual behaviors are often referred for a genetics evaluation to determine if a genetic condition could explain their features.
+Clinical Genetics is a medical specialty that provides diagnostic and management services for children who are likely to have inherited disorders, genetic syndromes, or birth defects.
+Children with unusual physical characteristics, developmental delays, autism or atypical growth are often referred for a genetics evaluation to determine if a genetic condition could explain the constellation of features.
+A diagnosis may provide information important for future health management as well as connections with support groups, research opportunities, and other families who have children with related conditions.
 It is important to remember that many children referred to pediatric genetics do not end up having a genetic condition.

-To schedule an appointment, please call: 617.414.4841.
-Appointments are on the 5th floor of the Yawkey Ambulatory Care Center at 850 Harrison Avenue.
+To schedule an appointment, please call: 617-414-4841.
+Referrals can be faxed to: 617-414-5741.
+Appointments are on the 5th floor of the Ambulatory Care Center at 850 Harrison Avenue.

 Lauren Lichten, MS CGC